VGNMN: Video-grounded Neural Module Network to Video-Grounded Language Tasks: Abstract

 \section{Abstract}

 Neural module networks (NMN) have achieved success in image-grounded tasks such as Visual Question Answering (VQA) on synthetic images.
-However, very limited work on NMN has been studied in the video-grounded language tasks.
-These tasks extend the complexity of traditional visual tasks with the additional visual temporal variance.
+However, very limited work on NMN has been studied in the video-grounded dialogue tasks.
+These tasks extend the complexity of traditional visual tasks with the additional visual temporal variance and language cross-turn dependencies.
 Motivated by recent NMN approaches on image-grounded tasks, we introduce Video-grounded Neural Module Network (VGNMN) to model the information retrieval process in video-grounded language tasks as a pipeline of neural modules.
-VGNMN first decomposes all language components to explicitly resolve any entity references and detect corresponding action-based inputs from the question.
+VGNMN first decomposes all language components in dialogues to explicitly resolve any entity references and detect corresponding action-based inputs from the question.
 The detected entities and actions are used as parameters to instantiate neural module networks and extract visual cues from the video.
-Our experiments show that VGNMN can achieve promising performance on two video-grounded language tasks: video QA and video-grounded dialogues.
+Our experiments show that VGNMN can achieve promising performance on a challenging video-grounded dialogue benchmark as well as a video QA benchmark.